-IPF vs. SPI, ESP, RTN, APH, SGM, MSI, MCP, BERI, AMAT, and STM
+IPF vs. SPI, ESP, RTN, APH, MSI, SGM, MCP, BERI, AMAT, and STM

 Should you be buying International Personal Finance stock or one of its competitors?
-The main competitors of International Personal Finance include Spire Healthcare Group (SPI), Empiric Student Property (ESP), The Restaurant Group (RTN), Alliance Pharma (APH), Sigma Capital Group (SGM), MS INTERNATIONAL (MSI), Martin Currie Asia Unconstrand Trust (MCP), BlackRock Energy and Resources (BERI), Amati AIM VCT (AMAT), and STM Group (STM).
+The main competitors of International Personal Finance include Spire Healthcare Group (SPI), Empiric Student Property (ESP), The Restaurant Group (RTN), Alliance Pharma (APH), MS INTERNATIONAL (MSI), Sigma Capital Group (SGM), Martin Currie Asia Unconstrand Trust (MCP), BlackRock Energy and Resources (BERI), Amati AIM VCT (AMAT), and STM Group (STM).
 These companies are all part of the "electronic equipment" industry.

-International Personal Finance vs.
+International Personal Finance vs. Its Competitors

 International Personal Finance has lower revenue, but higher earnings than Spire Healthcare Group.
 International Personal Finance is trading at a lower price-to-earnings ratio than Spire Healthcare Group, indicating that it is currently the more affordable of the two stocks.